TuringTrader's Mean Kitty

 - the position is held excessively long

-- hold an aggregate bond market ETF, while not holding a position in the stock market
+- hold a bond market ETF, while not holding a position in the stock market

 Like other mean-reversion strategies, Mean Kitty buys into pullbacks, aiming to profit from prices reverting to their mean within a few short days.
 This approach is similar to catching a falling knife and bears a substantial risk.
 The strategy addresses this in multiple ways.
 For once, preference is given to sectors with higher momentum and lower volatility.
 Further, positions are scaled back with increasing volatility.